 From the Capitol South Metro (Blue and Orange Lines), follow First Street approximately 3 blocks (you will pass the Library of Congress and the Supreme Court on your right) until you cross Constitution Avenue, NE.
 Turn right and the Hart Senate Office Building will be the second building on your left.

 White House Tours

 Senator Tester's office can assist you in requesting a tour of the White House.
 All tours are self-guided and tour officers are positioned throughout the White House to help answer questions and provide information.

-In order to best accommodate your request, please submit your Tour Request Form as soon as possible, at least three to six months in advance of a visit.
+In order to best accommodate your request, please submit your Tour Request Form as soon as possible, at least three weeks in advance of a visit, and preferably closer to three months in advance.
 Please note that tours fill up very quickly in the spring and summer months and during holidays.
 Therefore, submitting a request before the deadlines above does not necessarily guarantee a request will be accepted by the White House.

-- Tours are typically 45 minutes long and are scheduled Tuesday through Saturday between 7:30 a.m. and 1:30 p.m.
+Tours are typically 45 minutes long.
+Tours are scheduled Tuesday through Saturday between 7:30 a.m. and 1:30 p.m.
 Specific times for tours cannot be requested.

-- Tours of the White House are scheduled by the White House Visitor Center no sooner than four weeks before the requested tour date.
-As soon as our office receives information about your request, we will update your party.
+Tours of the White House are scheduled by the White House Visitor Center earlier than two weeks before the requested tour date.
+As soon as the White House has confirmed or denied your request, they will update your party.

-- Before a tour request can be submitted on your behalf, security information must be sent to our office.
-This includes the full name, Social Security number, date of birth, current city and state of residence, gender, and country of citizenship for each member of the group.
+The RSVP security information requires the full name, Social Security number (not required if guests are under 18), date of birth, current city and state of residence, gender, and country of citizenship for each member of the group.

-- Tour schedules always depend on official events taking place in the White House.
-Occasionally, the White House may change its tour schedule or reschedule tours.
+Tour schedules always depend on official events taking place in the White House.
+Occasionally, the White House may change, reschedule, or cancel tour requests for a given day.